-However, given the flexibility of the XORP architecture, in the future we should not be limited to edge-router scenarios or PC hardware.
+However, given the flexibility of the XORP architecture, in the future we should not be limited to edgerouter scenarios or PC hardware.
 For example:

-- We can easily imagine using multiple PCs as forwarding engines, with a single control element.
-This would allow greater port density. - Another useful target would be a PC with a number of network processors (e.g., Intel IXP1200) doing the bulk of the forwarding.
+• We can easily imagine using multiple PCs as forwarding engines, with a single control element.
+This would allow greater port density.